INSIDE: Roam the Gnome’s Guide to the Best Things to Do in Rome Italy with Kids.

 GETTING AROUND ROME

-Click here for the Rome Tourism Board with all the details of getting around Rome on foot, by bus, by metro, by taxi, by bike, and by train.
+The Rome Tourism Board has all the details of getting around Rome on foot, by bus, by metro, by taxi, by bike, and by train.

 Buying the ROMA Pass is another tip for budget travel in Rome.